 As the school year comes to a close, many students look forward to a break from the structure, expectations and demands of school.
 However, students with special needs, are at higher risk of experiencing difficulty in retaining skills learned through the academic school year after extended time off from school, such as summer months or spring break.

 This is commonly referred to as “the summer slide.”
 These extended interruptions break the rhythm of instruction, lead to forgetting, and require a significant amount of review of material when students return.
 Ultimately, the student's skills regress.
 Likewise, recoupment (i.e. regaining skills lost over such periods of time) may take longer than a typical child.
 This cycle of regression/recoupment poses a hindrance to our children's academic success.

-Prior to the beginning of tutoring, parents will have an opportunity to come to the DSAGC office and have a 1:1 meeting with the lead teacher, Shelly Hoffstedder, to discuss the parent’s goals for the summer tutoring sessions.
-Shelly and her team of teachers will meet on a separate day prior to tutoring to create each child’s individualized plan.
-IEP’s and any other information that parents wish to share will be reviewed as well.
+Prior to the beginning of tutoring, parents will have an opportunity to interact 1:1 with the lead teacher, Shelly Hoffstedder, to discuss the parent's goals for the summer tutoring session.
+Shelly and her team of teachers will meet on a separate day prior to tutoring to create each child's individualized plan.
+IEP's and any other information that parents wish to share will be reviewed as well.

 Some of these resources were created by the Down Syndrome Association of Greater Cincinnati (DSAGC).
 If you work for an outside organization or live outside the Greater Cincinnati area, please consider making a donation so we can maintain updated resources.